Jean Lenti Ponsetto

 Following graduation in 1978, she was named the school's first assistant women's basketball coach by then head coach Doug Bruno.
 Ironically, she then hired him as head women's coach when he returned to that position in 1988.

-Married to former Blue Demon basketball star Joe Ponsetto, the current Assistant Village Manager and Village Prosecutor in west suburban Maywood, she comes from a family intertwined in education and athletics.
+Married to former Blue Demon basketball star Joe Ponsetto, formerly Bureau Chief of Special Prosecutions for the Illinois Attorney General’s Office and currently practicing law in the western suburbs, she comes from a family intertwined in education and athletics.
 One brother, Frank Lenti, is head football coach at Mt.
 Carmel High School in Chicago.
 In the fall of 1999, the Chicago Tribune named Frank as the high school football coach of the century in Illinois.
 Another brother, David, is an assistant under Frank with the Caravan.
-Two other brothers work for the DePaul athletics department as Michael is the Director of Athletic Facilities and Eugene is the school's all-time winningest coach as the head softball coach.
+Two other brothers work for the DePaul athletics department as Michael is the associate athletics director for facilities and Eugene is the school's all-time winningest coach as the head softball coach.
 Jeanne's sister Marilyn, who recently retired as the Teacher Coordinator for Students with Learning Disabilities in south suburban Dolton, is a DePaul graduate as are Eugene and David.